 Assessments are a mix of written assignments in a report format, presentations, simulations, and discussions of a reflective nature.
 You are encouraged to build on earlier assignments as they progress in order to develop expertise in all areas important to forensic psychologists.

 Your course will culminate in an extended research project that brings together all your learning from across the course.

 What are the course entry requirements?

-This module map provides a list of the modules that make up your course.
+This provides a guide of the modules that make up your course.
 You can find more information about how your course is structured on our Academic Advice section.

-£7,850 per year
+£8,000 per year

-£7,850 per year
+£8,320 per year

 What are my career prospects?